-Macedonia: ELEM sold surplus electricity for 3.8 million euros14.
-May 2018. / SEE Energy News
+Macedonia: ELEM sold surplus electricity for 3.8 million euros, SEE Energy News

 Macedonian state-owned power utility sold a total of 88,320 MWh of surplus electricity at the average price of 43.87 euros/MWh at an auction held on 3 May.